Skip to main content

 Add core values

 Add the following to your values.yaml.
-Use image tag 4.0.0-stable.
+Use image tag 4.0.3-stable.
 Replace yourdomain.com with your existing Retool base domain (the current value of BASE_DOMAIN):

-Enabling the agent sandbox requires a custom Linux seccomp profile on each cluster node. gVisor uses it for sandboxing.
-Without it, agent sandbox pods will fail to start.
-The profile is published in the Helm chart at charts/retool/files/gvisor-seccomp.json.
+Enabling app builder services requires a custom Linux seccomp profile on each cluster node.
+The agent sandbox uses gVisor for sandboxing and will fail to start without it.
+The js-executor uses NsJail and has the same seccomp requirement.
+Both profiles are published in the Helm chart.
 Amazon EKS supports custom seccomp profiles by default.
 If your cluster has a restrictive security policy, verify this before enabling.

 image: